 Five questions adoption lawyers get asked

 National Adoption Week runs from 15th to 21st October this year, with the aim of spreading awareness of adoption and encourage potential adopters to think seriously about the idea.
-As part of this, we asked adoption and family law solicitor Clare Cox to answer some frequently asked questions about the ins and outs of adoption.

 What is adoption?

 When a child is adopted, they cease to be the legal child of their birth parents and instead become the legal child of their adoptive parent(s).

 Once adopted, the child loses any automatic right to inherit money or property from their birth family, but gains the same inheritance rights from their adoptive parents.

 The birth family’s right to information about the child and their right to make decisions about them are revoked and ‘transferred’ to the adopting family.

 Sometimes adopted children continue to have some contact with the birth family, although this usually is in the form of letters once or twice a year.

 To adopt, you must be over the age of 21 and resident or domiciled in the UK.

 Contrary to popular myth, you can’t be excluded from adopting because of your gender or sexual orientation.
 Single people can adopt by themselves or a couple can adopt together – this includes civil partners and unmarried couples in a long-term relationship.
 The only exception is that you can’t adopt a child with your own sibling, parent or grandparent as a co-adopter.